AaronRMartinez/Active-Directory-Home-Lab/README.md

 ## Description

-**Utilized Oracle VM VirtualBox and a Windows Server ISO file to install and configure an Active Directory in order exercise common practices**
+**Utilized Oracle VM VirtualBox and a Windows Server ISO file to install and configure an Active Directory (AD) in order exercise common practices**

 ## Tools